 For domestic residents, living in Birmingham, the Council provides a free pest control service for some pests including:

 They do not treat for mice but will provide free poison which can be collected from your local Neighbourhood Office.
-Detailed advice leaflets are available.
+Detailed advice leaflets are available on the Council's website.
 Other pests may be treated for at a fixed charge.

 Birmingham Civic Housing takes Fire Safety and its responsibilities to its tenant very seriously.
 We provide smoke alarms in all properties and carry out regular checks in communal arrears of flats.
 We all have a part to play and tenants can assist: